DUE TO A SCHEDULING CONFLICT THIS EVENT WILL NOT TAKE PLACE ON NOV. 12th – IT WILL BE RESCHEDULED IN 2015. ALL TICKETS WILL BE REFUNDED ASAP.

 TWITTERCHAT: #tssschat from 5:15 – 6:00 PM EST

-During the event we will explore issues related to our current predicament:
+During the event we will explore issues related to achieving SUSTAINABLE PROSPERITY:

-* Why are governments in a debt crisis while cash-rich corporations seem to be finding new ways to NOT pay their taxes?
+- Why are governments in a debt crisis while many large corporations seem to be growing more profitable every day?

 And we will explore how we might go about creating A NEW WAY FORWARD:

-* How can we change the conversation about what Canadian prosperity looks like?
+- How do we change the conversation about what Canadian prosperity looks like?

-* How can students and activists more effectively bring their ideas forward?
+- How can individuals (e.g. students, activists, business leaders, consumers) more effectively bring their ideas forward?